Mistake Fares: Fly Business

-Mistake fares are accidental airline pricing errors that let savvy travelers fly for 50–90% less.
+Mistake fares are accidental airline pricing errors that let savvy travelers fly for 50 to 90% less.
 Here's how to find them before they disappear.

 What is a mistake fare?

 Airlines sometimes publish a fare without the fuel surcharge applied.
-On long-haul international routes, this can shave $300–$800 off the ticket price instantly.
+On long-haul international routes, this can shave $300 to $800 off the ticket price instantly.

 A human enters $1,400 as $140, or a $900 fare as $90.
 It happens more than airlines admit.
 These errors go live on booking sites before anyone catches them.